MicrosoftDocs/windows-itpro-docs/devices/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

   67	$password = "1234"
   ``

-Replace the FabrikamOwnerSigner.pfx value for the $privateOwnerKey variable with the name of your SEMM Certificate file on both lines 60 and 62.
+Replace the **FabrikamOwnerSigner.pfx** value for the **$privateOwnerKey** variable with the name of your SEMM Certificate file on both lines 60 and 62.
 The script will create a working directory (named Config) in the folder where your scripts are located, and will then copy the certificate file to this working directory.

-Replace the FabrikamSignerProvisioningPackage.pkg and FabrikamUniversalResetPackage.pkg values on lines 63 and 64 to define the variables $ownerPackageName and $resetPackageName with your desired names for the SEMM configuration and reset packages.
+Replace the **FabrikamSignerProvisioningPackage.pkg** and **FabrikamUniversalResetPackage.pkg** values on lines 63 and 64 to define the **$ownerPackageName** and **$resetPackageName** variables with your desired names for the SEMM configuration and reset packages.
 These packages will also be created in the Config directory and hold the configuration for Surface UEFI settings and permissions generated by the script.

-On line 67, replace the value of the $password variable, from 1234, to the password for your certificate file.
-If a password is not required, delete the 1234 text.
+On line 67, replace the value of the **$password** variable, from 1234, to the password for your certificate file.
+If a password is not required, delete the **1234** text.

 >[!Note]
 >The last two characters of the certificate thumbprint are required to enroll a device in SEMM.
 This script will display these digits to the user, which allows the user or technician to record these digits before the system reboots to enroll the device in SEMM.
 The script uses the following code, found on lines 144-149, to accomplish this: